dcarriba/SoftwareEngineeringProject/README.md

 ### Run unit tests

-To run the unit tests for all implemented compression versions, use the following command:
+To run the unit tests for all implemented compression versions of the `Bit Packing` compression method, use the following command:

 ```bash
 ./gradlew test